LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions

 \section{Methodology}

-Our framework simulates long-horizon interactions designed to probe whether LLMs adopt deceptive strategies under extended sequences of interdependent tasks and dynamic contextual pressures.
+\FrameworkName simulates long-horizon interactions designed to probe whether LLMs adopt deceptive strategies under extended sequences of interdependent tasks and dynamic contextual pressures.
 To instantiate these interactions in a controlled yet realistic manner, we structure them as a multi-agent system in which a \textbf{performer agent} attempts to complete tasks while a \textbf{supervisor agent} evaluates progress, provides feedback, and tracks longitudinal states of the collaboration.
 Their interactions unfold as an iterative loop until all tasks are completed.
 This performer--supervisor setup captures many real-world interactions, \emph{e.g.}, employees reporting to a manager, or students presenting progress to an advisor throughout a long-horizon project.
 This setup creates a natural testbed for eliciting deceptive strategies.
 Because the performer is rewarded for satisfying the supervisor under evolving constraints, it may choose to obscure errors, exaggerate evidence, or otherwise misrepresent information in order to reach task completion.
-By simulating trajectories rather than isolated responses, our framework enables a systematic study of how and when deceptive strategies emerge in long-horizon interactions.